 Some potential components of your marketing action plan may include:

 To grow your business in any economic climate, you need reliable Reporting and Insights about your business and your industry.
 During a recession this is especially important.
 That’s why smart business owners use data-driven guidance to leapfrog the competition.

-Learning about your customers is critical because consumer preferences change when the economy changes.
+Learning about your customers is critical because consumers' interactions with brands is critical because consumer preferences change when the economy changes.
 The messaging and targeting that worked before a recession was looming may not be effective today.
-Leaders need access to current, comprehensive data about their customers so that they can chart the best path forward for their brand.
+Leaders need access to current, comprehensive marketing performance analytics and insights so that you can chart the best path forward for your brand.

 Match.com and Walmart both offer excellent case studies on thriving during a recession.
-We combined these insights with our experience to produce the six steps you should take before a recession to protect your business.
+We combined these insights with our experience to produce these four steps you should take before a recession to protect your business.

-If you’re feeling nervous about a potential recession harming your business, the best thing you can do is begin dominating your market share and gathering data about your customers.
-Decision-making based on reporting and insights, instead of fear will allow you to leapfrog the competition in any economic climate.
+If you’re feeling nervous about a potential recession harming your business, the best thing you can do is begin gathering data about your customers and audit your brand’s marketing performance.
+Data-based decision-making based on reporting and insights, instead of fear, will allow you to leapfrog the competition in any economic climate.

 If you need help with a customer survey or marketing benchmark audit, Fratzke’s expert consultants can help you gather insightful data and develop a recession proof marketing strategy, allowing you to make strategic decisions that will pay off in the long term.